 Marker series.
 This marker is included in the Tennessee Civil War Trails marker series.

 Location.
 36° 23.274′ N, 84° 7.524′ W. Marker is in LaFollette, Tennessee, in Campbell County.
 Marker is at the intersection of North Tennessee Avenue and North Indiana Avenue (U.S. 25W), on the right when traveling south on North Tennessee Avenue.
+Located at the Cumberland Trail Trailhead.
 Touch for map.
-Located at the Cumberland Trail Trailhead.
 Marker is in this post office area: La Follette TN 37766, United States of America.
+Touch for directions.

 Categories. • War, US Civil •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on June 7, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 554 times since then.
+This page has been viewed 611 times since then and 4 times this year.
 Photos: 1, 2, 3. submitted on June 7, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.